projectcapsule/capsule/docs/operator/references.md

 The tenant owner is not allowed to change or remove such labels and annotations from the namespace.

 ### spec.servicesMetadata
-Field `servicesMetadata` specify additional labels and annotations the Capsule operator places on any _Service_ in the tenant.
+Field `servicesMetadata` specifies additional labels and annotations the Capsule operator places on any _Service_ in the tenant.

 ```yaml
 apiVersion: capsule.clastix.io/v1alpha1